LidiaRJ/Data_Analysis_Projects_TripleTen/Zuber - Rideshare Company Analysis/README.md

 ## Results
 1. The taxi companies with the highest number of rides are Flash Cab and Taxi Affiliation Services, with 19,558 and 11,422 rides respectively between 11-15-2017 and 11-16-2017.
-2. When searching by the keywords 'Yellow' and 'Blue' in the SLQ query, the companies Blue Diamond presented the highest amount of rides between 11-01-2017 and 11-07-2017.
+2. When searching by the keywords 'Yellow' and 'Blue' in the SQL query, the companies Blue Diamond presented the highest amount of rides between 11-01-2017 and 11-07-2017.
 3. The weather conditions for rides that happened during 11-01-2017 fall under the 'Good' weather category.
 4. Retrieved the duration of rides that started at `pick_up_location_id`: 50 and `drop_off_location_id`:63, with the longest ride being 1380 seconds.